yash2525/Wine_Price_Prediction/README.md

 # Wine_Price_Prediction
-Developed Multiple Linear Regresion Model to predict price of wine
+Developed Multiple Linear Regression Model to predict the price of wine